robenkleene/design-references/adobe-illustrator.md

 To preview color, select "Edit" -> "Edit Colors" -> "Recolor Artwork..." (the colors can then be adjusted live with the sliders, although the color picker still won't live preview from here).

 You can also preview a color by using a global swatch, double click a swatch and make sure the "Global" checkbox is checked.
 Then use the swatch as a color (e.g., by dragging it to the stroke box), then when the "Preview" box is checked, the color can be previewed live.

+## Rounded Rectangles

+Turn on "View" -> "Show Corner Widget" then hover near a corner with the "Direct Selection Tool" (`A`), a circle should appear that can be dragged to change the corner radius.

+## Transparency & Effects

+Effects, as well as setting transparency, is done in the "Appearance" panel, under "View" -> "Appearance"